CraigStuntz/CraigStuntz.github.io/drafts/2024-08-30-how-to-keep-a-secret.markdown

 ### PII

-PII, or Personally Identifiable Information, is really simple to handle: Store as little of it as possible, and delete it quickly as soon as you can.
+PII, or Personally Identifiable Information, is really simple to handle: Store as little of it as possible, and delete it quickly as soon as you can (note that there may be legal rules requiring you to retain _or_ purge certain kinds of PII).

 Unlike most secrets, PII must typically be presenteed as plaintext in the user interface of an application.
 You should assume that it's compromised.
 It's